 Creating a great video game trailer can be a daunting task, but it’s an essential part of promoting your game and generating interest from potential players.
 A well-crafted trailer does not only need to grab the player’s attention, but even more importantly, makes them understand what they are getting.

-Here are five tips to make sure that your game trailer does not only look nice, but actually makes players buy your game.
+Here are five advanced tips to make sure that your game trailer does not only look nice, but actually makes players want to buy your game.

 People’s attention spans are short, and they want to see your game right away.
 Don’t make them sit through a long sequence of random company logos at the beginning of your trailer.
 Sometimes new game studios might show a lot of logos in the hope of emulating expensive Hollywood blockbuster trailers, but aim instead to jump right into your game and show off what makes it unique.